MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/plug-in-registration-entities.md

 ---
-title: "Plug-in registration entities (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
+title: "Plug-in registration entities (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
 description: "Learn about plug-in registration entities that define a Dynamics 365 for Customer Engagement web services (SDK) message, the entities that support a particular message, and the entities used during plug-in registration.
 These entities do not apply to custom workflow activities. " ms.custom: "" ms.date: 10/31/2017